dij0s/AMR/README.md

 └── benchmark.py # Benchmark class used to compare simulation data
 ```

+The overall architecture of the codebase is designed to be modular, extensible and efficient, allowing for easy integration of new features and optimization techniques.
 Each file is documented with detailed comments and docstrings explaining the purpose of the classes and methods.
 The codebase is structured around the following key components: